amethyst/amethyst/book/src/input/handling_input.md

 # Handling Input

 Amethyst uses an `InputHandler` to handle user input.
-You initialise this `InputHandler` by creating an `InputBundle` and adding it to the game data.
+You initialize this `InputHandler` by creating an `InputBundle` and adding it to the game data.

 ```rust
 use amethyst::{input::InputBundle, prelude::*};